BastienFaivre/katacoda-scenarios/scenario/step4.md

 The most interesting difference considered for this tutorial is the package installation speed.
 Indeed, `yarn` installs packages in parallel while `npm` installs them sequentially.
 Therefore this feature should help you to speed your workflows.

-Note: see the [resources](#resources) for further information about the difference between the two package managers.
+Note: see the resources below for further information about the difference between the two package managers.

 # Practical part